bioexcel/qmmm_bpg/docs/input_preparation/QM_treatment.rst

  E_{tot} = E_{DFT} + E_{disp}

-These methods are based on the same formalism for the dispersion energy which is written as a sum of the long range interaction between pairs of atoms, that decays as -1/r^6 with separation distance r.
 The DFT-D3 method offers improvements on the DFT-D2 method, and the DFT-D3(BJ) method adds Becke-Jonson damping to the dispersion energy.

 To use a dispersion correction the vdW_POTENTIAL section is added inside the XC_FUNCTIONAL section.
-The example usage of the vdW_POTENTIAL section is shown below:
+An example of the vdW_POTENTIAL section is shown below:

 .. code-block:: none